ToluGIT/DLP-AWS-lambda/README.md

 ```
 Other sample data can be used depending on the use case such as Employee information, License plates, and credential keys (AWS, Github and so on)

+I have included a Python script <kbd>dlp.py</kbd> to create random sample data for this use case.

 # Steps to follow